 What should breastfeeding mothers eat?

 Breastfeeding burns a lot of calories so it is important that you eat a variety of nutritious foods and drink plenty of fluids.
-You should avoid dieting while you are breastfeeding.
+You don’t need to avoid milk, egg, peanut or other foods while breastfeeding.
+There is no evidence that avoiding certain foods will prevent allergy in your child.

 What is colostrum?